AngelLagr/reduce-ml-cost-with-quantization-pruning/README.md

 # Reduce the ML-cost with quantization and pruning

+I wanted to try and test what this publication talks about : https://arxiv.org/abs/2307.02973

+So I made a little study of the technology presented in the publication in this project.

 This project demonstrates the impact of model design choices on both energy consumption and economic cost.
 It analyzes the weight importance within a neural network, estimates the total FLOPs required for inference, and explores how quantization and pruning affect both model performance and resource efficiency.